martinhaefner/simppl/README.md

    };
 ```

-That's simppl, isn't it?
+That's simppl, isn't it? simppl is designed to even provide asynchronous
+responses with a call to defer_response.
+For more information, see examples
+provided in the unittests.

 Setup the eventloop and the server is finished:

    ```c++